 How You Get a Diagnosis

 To find out if you have hypersensitivity pneumonitis, your doctor will want to know about the kinds of dust you may have been in contact with.
-He'll ask you questions like:
+They'll ask you questions like:

 - Do you have any pet birds?